ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 validating resolvers will not be able to to access the domain.

-The goal of this document is to create an automated interface that will reduce the friction that current exists in maintaining DNSSEC delegations.
+The goal of this document is to create an automated interface that will reduce the friction in maintaining DNSSEC delegations.

 # Notional Conventions